-To help you get inspiration, check out Adamo.
-Adamo is a prime B2B website example of establishing a style guide and consistently using it throughout your site.
+To help you get inspiration, check out an example from Adamo.
+Adamo is one of the best B2B websites to establish a style guide and consistently using it throughout their site.
 They have a blue, gray, and white style that greets you as soon as you enter their website.

 2. Use whitespace

 The best B2B websites utilize whitespace.
 Whitespace is negative or blank space on your site that helps keep your site looking clean and organized.
 You don’t want to overload your site with pictures, videos, and text.

 It makes your site look cluttered and difficult to read.
 Whitespace reduces clutter and makes it easier for your audience to focus on the most critical information.
 Even though the name includes the color white, your whitespace does not have to be that color!